English coffeehouses in the 17th and 18th centuries: Character

 Coffeehouse conversation was supposed to conform to a particular manner.
-The language of polite and civil conversation was considered to be essential to the conduct of coffeehouse debate and conversation.
-There is dispute among historians as to the main role that civility played in polite conversation in coffeehouse conversation and debate.
-Klein argues the importance of the portrayal of utmost civility in coffeehouse conversation to the public was imperative for the survival of coffeehouse popularity throughout the period of restoration-era anxieties.
+The language of polite and civil conversation was considered essential to coffeehouse debate and conversation.
+There is dispute among historians as to the main role that civility played.
+Lawrence E. Klein argues that the portrayal to the public of utmost civility was imperative for the survival of coffeehouse popularity throughout the period of Restoration-era anxieties.

-Cowan applies the term "civility" to coffeehouses in the sense of "a peculiarly urban brand of social interaction which valued sober and reasoned debate on matters of great import, be they scientific, aesthetic, or political."
-He argues that the underlying rules and procedures which have enabled coffeehouses to "keep undesirable out".
-These include established rules and procedures as well as conventions outlined by clubs when frequenting coffeehouses, such as Harrington's Rota Club.
-Cowan argues that these "rules" have had a great impact on coffeehouse sociability.
+Brian Cowan applies the term "civility" to coffeehouses in the sense of "a peculiarly urban brand of social interaction which valued sober and reasoned debate on matters of great import, be they scientific, aesthetic, or political".
+He argues that although "very few formal means of exclusion operated to keep undesirables out", "there were a whole host of informal means".
+These included conventions outlined by clubs, such as Harrington's Rota club, when frequenting coffeehouses.
+Cowan maintains that these "rules" had a great impact on coffeehouse sociability.

-Mackie argues that Addison and Steele's popularised periodicals, The Tatler and The Spectator, infused politeness into English coffeehouse conversation, as their explicit purpose lay in the reformation of English manners and morals.
-Others contest the holistic presence of polite civility within coffeehouse conversation.
-Helen Berry uses the example of Elizabeth Adkins, better known as Moll King, using coffeehouse slang known as "flash" - to counter the axiom of polite culture within coffeehouse culture.
-Ellis explains that because Puritanism influenced English coffeehouse behaviorisms, intoxicants were forbidden, allowing for respectable sober conversation.
+Erin Mackie argues that Addison and Steele's popular periodicals, The Tatler and The Spectator, infused politeness into English coffeehouse conversation, as "[The Tatler] stated as its explicit purpose the reformation of English manners and morals".
+Aytoun Ellis explains that because Puritanism influenced English coffeehouse behavior, intoxicants were forbidden, allowing for respectable, sober conversation.
 He offers an example of one coffeehouse patron who, upon seeking ale within a coffeehouse, was asked to leave and visit a nearby tavern.